Transport and removal of a passive tracer in porous media employing surface washing: Materials and methods

-When using softened tap water for the aqueous fluorescein solution, we found that the calibration curves obtained on different days varied by up to approximately $\pm\SI{10}{\percent}$, as quantified by the deviation of each data point from the mean curve at each concentration, due to fluctuations in the water quality.
-It is well known that the water pH affects the spectroscopic properties of fluorescein \cite{Sjoback1995} and so we sought to reduce the variations by utilising a buffer solution.
-Here, we chose to increase the pH using a sodium carbonate/bicarbonate buffer (1 g/kg each of $\textrm{Na}_2\textrm{CO}_3$ and $\textrm{NaH}\textrm{CO}_3$) to regulate the water pH to around $9.87\pm 0.03$.
+When using softened tap water for the aqueous fluorescein solution, we found that the calibration curves obtained on different days varied by up to approximately $\pm\SI{10}{\percent}$, as quantified by the deviation of each data point from the mean curve at each concentration.
+We identified day-to-day variations in water quality as the reason.
+It is well known that the water pH affects the spectroscopic properties of fluorescein \cite{Sjoback1995}.
+We therefore used a sodium carbonate/bicarbonate buffer (\SI{1}{\gram \per \kilo \gram} each of Na\textsubscript{2}CO\textsubscript{3} and NaHCO\textsubscript{3}) to regulate the water pH to around $9.87\pm 0.03$.
 This reduced the variation in the calibration curves to better than $\pm2\%$.
-If the tap water used was not softened then the solution would turn cloudy upon adding the buffer, which affects the fluorometer measurement.
-Using reverse osmosis water (unbuffered) would give consistent fluorescein concentration measurements but with the large volumes of washing fluid needed for the experiments this would be impractical.
-Additionally, the buffer lowered the water’s surface tension, helping to maintain a more stable washing film that was less prone to breaking into rivulets.
+If the raw (unsoftened) tap water was used then the solution would turn cloudy upon adding the buffer due to precipitation of calcium salts, which interferes with the fluorometer measurement.
+We confirmed that using reverse osmosis water (unbuffered) would give consistent fluorescein concentration measurements, but with the large volumes of washing fluid needed for the experiments this would be impractical.
+Additionally, the buffer lowered the surface tension of water, helping to maintain a more stable washing film that was less prone to breaking into rivulets and improving its penetration into the porous medium.